shredthaGNAR/home-assistant-cync/README.md

 # Home Assistant custom component for GE Cync wifi lights

+## This is a work in progress and not yet working

 ** This has only been tested with the GE Cync Light strip but it should work with any GE Cync wifi lights. **

 [GE Cync ](https://www.gelighting.com/)

+Big thanks to [https://github.com/unixpickle/cbyge](https://github.com/unixpickle/cbyge) for reverse engineering the API.

 # Installation